-The major theme of this festival is based on Krishna Leela and his conquering of Mathura.
-The enactment of this event kick starts with the wedding of Kansa’s sister Devaki following with Kansa’s accession to the throne, then dethroning his father and finally after a chain of events ending with Kansa Vadh.
+The festival's theme is based on Krishna Leela and his conquering Mathura.
+The enactment of this event starts with the wedding of Kansa’s sister Devaki followed by Kansa’s accession to the throne, then dethroning of his father, and finally, after a chain of events ending with Kansa Vadh.
 It truly is a visual delight as the whole episode is depicted scene by scene, giving a chance to the devotees to relish in the Leela of their lord, the supreme being Krishna.

-By Air.
-Bargarh doesn’t have any airport of its own.
-The nearest airport is situated in Raipur situated at an approximate distance of about 210 km.
-Named as the Swami Vivekananda Airport, it is fairly well connected with other Indian cities.
+Bargarh doesn’t have an airport of its own.
+The nearest airport is situated in Raipur, situated at an approximate distance of about 210 km.
+Named the Swami Vivekananda Airport, it is fairly well connected with other Indian cities.
 You can hire a taxi from the airport or take a local bus to reach Bargarh.

-By Road.
 Bargarh is well-connected with other Indian cities via well-maintained road networks.
 You can also consider travelling by govt run and private inter-state tourist buses.
-The following approximate distance and route can be considered if you are arriving from nearby prominent cities and states:
+The following approximate distance and the route can be considered if you arrive from nearby prominent cities and states.

 Are you planning to attend the famous Dhanu Yatra?
 Get in touch with travel experts at Adotrip and enjoy fabulous flight deals, exciting tour packages, amazing sightseeing tours, hassle-free hotel bookings and more.
-You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+You can plan your trip and create your route to the city with Adotrip’s technically driven circuit planner.
+Click here.